HypothesisWorks/hypothesis/README.rst

 * `Hypothesis for Ruby <hypothesis-ruby>`_
   is a reasonable start on a port of Hypothesis to Ruby.
-It worked pretty well, but uses a core Rust implementation that is unfortunately not compatible with recent versions of Rust, due to its dependency on Helix (which now seems to be mostly unmaintained) and as a result is currently unsupported pending a rewrite of the bridging code between Rust and Ruby.
+It worked pretty well, but used a core Rust implementation that is unfortunately not compatible with recent versions of Rust, due to its dependency on Helix (which now seems to be mostly unmaintained).
+As a result it is currently unsupported pending a rewrite of the bridging code between Rust and Ruby.
 We don't at present have the time or funding for this project, but it is likely not a massive undertaking if anyone would like to provide either of these.